alonana/kubernetes/README.md

 each starting only after the previous one has completed health checks.

 This is required for maintaining a persistence volume.
-All ElasticSearch container are using the `es-persistent-volume-claim` persistence volume claim.
 In minikube, this is a simple map to `hostPath`, so all containers are mapped to the same folder on the host.
-In Azure, this is a map to `Azure Files` (NFS based) folder.
+In Azure, this is using `volumeClaimTemplates`.
-An ElasticSearch container that starts, uses the ElasticSearch transport protocol (port 9300) to find its index.
-Then, it creates a sub folder named by its index, in the data folder.
+Each instance is dynamically allocating an stable name for the persistence volume claim, so the claim is reused upon restart.

 ## Build and Deploy
 To build on minikube, run: [./build_all.sh](./build_all.sh)